Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/4_pdf_document_processing.md

 ## 4. Configure Function App setting

-Once last step, configuring the Function App.
-The function additionally needs to know the connection string from where to pull the data from (aka raw PDF files).
+One last step is configuring the Function App.
+The function also needs the connection string for the Azure Storage Account to access the raw PDF files.

 Run the command below to configure app settings.